The Avengers (TV series): Series 6 (1968–1969)

 For this series the government official who gave Steed his orders was depicted on screen.
 Mother, introduced in "The Forget-Me-Knot," is a man in a wheelchair.
 The role was taken by Patrick Newell, who had played different roles in two earlier episodes, most recently in Series 5.
 Mother's headquarters would shift from place to place, including one episode in which his complete office was on the top level of a double-decker bus.
 Several James Bond films of the 1970s would make use of a similar gimmick for Bond's briefings.

 Added later as a regular was Mother's mute Amazonian assistant, Rhonda, played by uncredited actress Rhonda Parker.
 There was one appearance by an agency official code-named "Father", a blind older woman played by Iris Russell.
 (Iris Russell had appeared in the series several times previously in other roles.)
 In one episode, "Killer", Steed is paired with Lady Diana Forbes Blakeney (Jennifer Croxton) while King is on holiday.

 Scriptwriter Dennis Spooner later reflected: "When I wrote 'Look (Stop Me If You've Heard This One) But There Were These Two Fellers', that was definitely the last series.
 They were going to make no more, so in that series we went right over the top; we went really weird, because they knew there weren't going to be any more".

 Dennis Spooner said the series "worked because it became a parody on itself, almost.
 You can only do that so long."
 He attributes the overall success of the show to its light approach: "We spoofed everything; we took Mission: Impossible, Bad Day at Black Rock, High Noon, The Dirty Dozen, The Birds... we took them all.
 The film buffs used to love it.
 There were always lines in it that people knew what we were talking about".

 The revised series continued to be broadcast in the US.
 The episodes with Linda Thorson as Tara King proved to be highly rated in the UK and overall in Europe.
 However, in the US, the ABC network chose to air it opposite the number-one show in the country at the time, Rowan and Martin's Laugh-In.
 Steed and Tara King could not compete, and the show was cancelled in the US.
 Without this vital commercial backing, production could not continue in Britain either, and the series ended in May 1969.
-The final scene of the final episode ("Bizarre") has Steed and Tara King, champagne glasses in hand, accidentally launching themselves into orbit aboard a rocket, as Mother breaks the fourth wall and says to the audience "They'll be back!", before adding in shock "They're unchaperoned up there!"
+The final scene of the final episode ("Bizarre") has Steed and King, champagne glasses in hand, accidentally launching themselves into orbit aboard a rocket, as Mother breaks the fourth wall and says to the audience "They'll be back!", before adding in shock "They're unchaperoned up there!"